-Since the orthodox stand up their whole service (except the old and infirm), I visited Great Vespers (Saturday evening service) as it was only an hour long service.
-(A Sunday morning Liturgy can run from two to three hours.)
-The NCO wasn’t there, so I just observed the service to see what these people were up to.
+Since the orthodox stand up their whole service (except the old or infirm), I visited Great Vespers (Saturday evening service) as it was only an hour long service.
+(A Sunday morning Liturgy usually runs two hours.)
+The coworker wasn’t there, so I just observed the service to see what these people were up to.

 So it was after over 40 years as a Protestant, Evangelical, Born-Again and Charismatic Christian (I call myself a “Jesus Freak” or “Christ Follower” for short depending on who I am talking to) that I finally visited an Orthodox church.

 Let me say more about that.
 My first service made me more interested but I was emotionally not very engaged.
 Some of that was due to just getting my bearings and seeing things I didn’t understand completely and would google later (such as people touching the ground).
 It also had to do with my feet hurting a great deal – I had been on them all afternoon.
 I suppose my pride kept me from taking a seat.
 That was some fitting corrective training for the sin of pride. 😉

 That made me more interested but at that point I had no intention of converting!

 So I was curious enough to try it again so I visited the Sunday morning service or Liturgy.
 My coworker greeted me with a kiss on the cheek.
 It was a very good thing I was aware there is a verse in the Bible that says “Greet one another with a holy kiss” or I would have been quite taken aback.
 As it was I was enough surprised that it did not occur to me to return the favor.
 After all, a kiss on the cheek is not what I usually expect as a greeting from someone who is on active duty in the military!
 “Good morning, Ma’am” is how I am usually greeted!